6seva6/Virtualization-with-KVM/2 Hypervisors + 1 Shared storage with NFS + 1 Virtual Machine Manager on separate srver.md

 - VMware installed.
 I tried Oracle VirtualBox, but it doesn't properly support nested virtualization.
 - Any version of a Linux server will work.
 Personally, I'll be using AlmaLinux 9.5 on hypervisors with NFS, and Ubuntu 22.04 on Virtual Machine Manager (VMM).
 - A terminal capable of establishing an SSH connection (for example, PowerShell).
 I prefer to use [MobaXterm](https://mobaxterm.mobatek.net/).
-VMware allows the use of the clipboard, making it unnecessary to establish an SSH connection—you can paste directly into the VM window.
-However, I am using the VMware trial just for this task.
-Generally, in most tasks, we won't have this feature available, which is why it's good practice to use SSH connections.

 ## VM Preparation:
 The detailed process of creating a VM on VMware will be skipped; you can check the details [here.](https://www.youtube.com/watch?v=sJNxJghTc28)